About the course

 How to apply

-If you wish to discuss your research proposal please contact the Director of Studies, Dr David Griffiths.
+If you wish to discuss your research proposal please contact the Programme Director, Professor David Griffiths.
 However, it is not necessary to contact a potential supervisor or other member of academic staff before you apply.

 The set of documents you should send with your application to this course comprises the following:

 Your transcripts should give detailed information of the individual grades received in your university-level qualifications to date.
 You should only upload official documents issued by your institution and any transcript not in English should be accompanied by a certified translation.

 More information about the transcript requirement is available in the Application Guide.

 A CV/résumé is compulsory for all applications.
 Most applicants choose to submit a document of one to two pages highlighting their academic achievements and any relevant professional experience.